VictorTaelin/Interaction-Type-Theory/README.md

 capable of dependent type checking and theorem proving.
 This is done by adding a single new combinator, "annotation", which enforces global symmetries between subnets.
-That alone is sufficient to express a purely interactional type-checker in a way that is analogue to an "Calculus of Constructions" on Interaction Nets.
+That alone is sufficient to express a purely interactional type-checker in a way that is analogue to a "Calculus of Constructions" on Interaction Nets.

-**Note: this is a work in progress.
-The system is still NOT implemented in this repo, but will be soon.
+**Note: this is a work in progress, this README is an un-reviewed draft, and the ITT system is still NOT implemented in this repo, but will be soon.
 This is meant to be an extension of [Interaction-Calculus](https://github.com/VictorTaelin/Interaction-Calculus) with dependent types in a very natural way.**